Blog

 Read More

-Submitted by Rachel Cohen on February 25, 2015
+Submitted by Anonymous on February 25, 2015

 An inversion table is a padded, foldable chair-like device that claims to alleviate low back pain.
 If you have not seen or used an inversion table before, they work a little something like this: the person using the device straps him or herself onto the table and allows the table to slowly flip him or her over.
 This is the “inversion” point of the process that is supposed to relieve pressure from your bones, joints and vertebral discs.